ern0/swarm-player/doc/design.md

 ### Client

-- Minimal sound playing capability
 - Avoid screensaver (browser API and video)
-- Auto update: reload on request
+- Web client update: reload on request
 - Logging to server
+- Reliable audio playback even on Samsung Galaxy A22

 ### Server